Danziger/CarND-T1-P1-Lane-Lines-Detection/README.md

 Project Evaluation
 ------------------

-To complete the project, two files will be submitted: a file containing project code and a file containing a brief writeup explaining your solution, which can be either a markdown file or a pdf document.
-To meet specifications in the project, take a look at the requirements in the [project rubric](https://review.udacity.com/#!/rubrics/322/view).
+The project's writeup can be found [here](WRITEUP.md).

-For this project, a great writeup should provide a detailed response to the "Reflection" section of the [project rubric](https://review.udacity.com/#!/rubrics/322/view).
+According to the provided guidelines, a great writeup should provide a detailed response to the "Reflection" section of the [project rubric](https://review.udacity.com/#!/rubrics/322/view) and include images to demonstrate how the pipeline works.
 There are three parts to the reflection:

 1. Describe the pipeline
 2. Identify any shortcomings
 3. Suggest possible improvements

-We encourage using images in your writeup to demonstrate how your pipeline works.

-All that said, please be concise!
-We're not looking for you to write a book here: just a brief description.

 Running The Project